-One unique feature of his outdoor program was that the boys elected their own leaders, a Chief, a Second Chief, a Keeper of the Tally and a keeper of the wampum.
+One unique feature of his outdoor program was that the boys elected their leaders: a Chief, a Second Chief, a Keeper of the Tally, and a keeper of the Wampum.
 This was the beginning of his Woodcraft Indians, which later became the Woodcraft League of America.
-Seton wrote a series of articles for Ladies Home Journal in 1902 that were later compiled and published as the Birch Bark Roll and the Book of Woodcraft.
-At the urging of his friend Rudyard Kipling, Seton published Two Little Savages as a novel, rather than a dictionary of Woodcraft.
+Seton wrote a series of articles for the Ladies Home Journal in 1902 that were later compiled and published as the Birch Bark Roll and the Book of Woodcraft.
+At the urging of his friend Rudyard Kipling, Seton published Two Little Savages as a novel rather than a dictionary of Woodcraft.

-Seton was in England in 1906 as a guest of the Duke of Bedford, and was looking for people interested in establishing a youth development program based on outdoor life.
+Seton was in England in 1906 as a guest of the Duke of Bedford and sought people interested in establishing a youth development program based on outdoor life.
 Through the Duke, he was introduced to Robert Baden-Powell.
 Seton gave Baden-Powell a copy of the Birch Bark Roll, and they corresponded from that point forward.
 In 1908, Baden-Powell wrote a letter to Seton stating that he was going ahead with his scheme for Scouting, based very much on Seton’s program.
-Baden-Powell incorporated many of the ideas, honors and games into his book, Scouting for Boys.
-For more informatio9n in Setoin anjd the Boy Scouts, click here.
+Baden-Powell incorporated many ideas, honors, and games into his book, Scouting for Boys.
+For more information on Seton and the Boy Scouts, click here.

-Seton established a program he called “Brownies” in 1921 for age 6 through 11 girls and boys, based on his earlier book Woodland Tales that served as the origin of the Brownies in the Girl Scouts of the USA..
+Seton established a program he called “Brownies” in 1921 for ages 6 through 11 girls and boys, based on his book Woodland Tales, which served as the origin of the Brownies in the Girl Scouts of the USA.

 Seton was a good friend of Dr. and Mrs. Luther H. Gulick, founders of the Camp Fire Girls.
 Seton provided materials and a framework for them that became the first national organization for girls established in 911.
 Dr. Gulick was an educator and philanthropist working for the Russell Sage Foundation.
 He was also a Woodcrafter and contributed to the Boy Scouts of America Scout Handbooks.

 In 1915 Seton founded the Woodcraft League of America as a co-educational program open to children between ages “4 and 94”.
-There were many local Woodcraft groups in the United States in the early part of this century, and there are fifth-generation lone Woodcrafters who still active today.
+There were many local Woodcraft groups in the United States in the early part of this century, and fifth-generation lone Woodcrafters are still active today.

-The Woodcraft League declined sharply as a formal organization sharply after Seton’s death in 1946.
-The only formal group today are the Woodcraft Rangers in Los Angeles, who offer nature camp and activities for inner-city children.
-The program is also still an active part of a number of summer camps.
+The Woodcraft League declined sharply as a formal organization after Seton died in 1946.
+Today’s only formal group is the Woodcraft Rangers in Los Angeles, who offer nature camps and activities for inner-city children.
+The program is also still an active part of many summer camps.
 For a list of the ones we know about, click here.
 We believe there are more.
 Please contact us if you can add to the list.

-Publication of The Book of Woodcraft in 1912 inspired the formation of many Woodcraft groups around the world.
-If you have additional information on Woodcraft groups in Europe or elsewhere, please let us know.
+The publication of The Book of Woodcraft in 1912 inspired the formation of many Woodcraft groups worldwide.
+Please let us know if you have additional information on Woodcraft groups in Europe or elsewhere.